BriceShatzer/blog/README.md

 Ideally, I would like my career to progress in a way that affords me the opportunity for that situation to occur in a progressively more frequent way.

+Beyond solving individual problems, I've come to appreciate the more administrative and organizational side of work.
+I've flirted with the idea of getting an MBA and certainly wouldn't be surprised if my career eventually took a more managerial direction at some point.